everhart/shasat/README.md

 `./shasat [options]`
 ### Options
 ```
   --help            	Display this information
   --sha1		Use SHA1 as the hash function
   --sha256		Use SHA2-256 as the hash function
   --sha224		Use SHA2-224 as the has function
   -o <file>		Save the output Boolean expression in dimacs cnf form to <file>
   -d <digest>		Use <digest> as the output digest
-  -m <message_size>	Use <message_size> as the size of the unknown input message
+  -m <message_size>	Use <message_size> as the size, in bytes, of the unknown input message
 ```
 ### Example:
 `./shasat -o dimacs.cnf --sha256 -d e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855 -m 14`